-(gcap-cli) show monitoring-engine sanity-checks
+(gcap-cli) show monitoring-engine sanity-checks Validate.
+The system displays the current value.
+Monitoring Engine Options: Sanity checks enabled

-'''

-Monitoring Engine Options:

-Sanity checks enabled

-'''

 The system reports that the control system is active.

 The detection engine will only start after it verifies that at least one monx capture interface is activated and a cable is connected.